Our road trips to my "almost home" Coastal Virginia

 If you aren't a fan of driving in the mountains this trip is not for you.
 Between Kentucky, all of West Virginia, and Northern Virginia you are in the mountains for at least 6 solid hours.
 Chew gum or you won't be able to hear your teenager tell you to turn off the British Pop music from the 1980s.
 The last time we were there (this past March) there were snowcapped mountains in West Virginia and Northern Virginia.
 Again, pictures didn't do it justice.

-Of course we had a purposeful trip, it was not just to see the beauty of this part of America, but to visit a friend who is now one of the best, and her children whom we both adore.
+Of course we had a purposeful trip, it was not just to see the beauty of this part of America, but to visit a friend who is now one of my best, and her children whom we both adore.

 Anyways, the Shaw character experience was just 1% of our overall experience of our journey to Norfolk, Virginia Beach and Newport News.
 Our first memorable experience once we entered the VA Beach area was the under the ocean tunnel.
 Very interesting experience.
 You see the Atlantic Ocean on both sides and then boom you're hearing it.

 Speaking of the ocean, the first home my friend lived in was located in Norfolk so she was in walking distance of Oceanview Beach where I spent most mornings having coffee and the evenings being afraid of bird attacks while Micah belly laughed at me.
 We also spent time at the board walk shopping and quickly discovered our favorite Virginia beach; Sandbridge Beach.
 The water is turquoise and the waves are fierce and sort of just engulf your body if you dare run up to them.
-Pretty dangerous but as my granddaddy always said, if the good Lord sees fit, we'll make it out of our risky adventures safe and sound.
+Pretty dangerous but as my granddaddy always said, "If the good Lord sees fit" we'll make it out of our risky adventures safe and sound.

 Norfolk is a city filled with an amorous amount of Naval History and drivers that will run your ass off the road in a heartbeat.
 So bring your East Coast driving skills along with you.